robertsmieja/MemeusMachinus/README.md

 * and much more!

 ## Usage
-Stickbot is very particularly tailored to use within the CGCC server, but with a bit of work (likely removing unused components), you can bring him to your own server!
-(Considering this is what we had to do to use Gifkin for CGCC, it's very doable!)
+MemeusMachinus is very particularly tailored to use within NFreak's server, but with a bit of work, you can bring it to your own server!

 /src/config.js will run upon running the bot, and will create the files you'll need to get it up and running.
 Populate these with the appropriate information and you'll be all set.

 ## Credits
-Stickbot was forked from Gifkin, and reworked and maintained by Tyler "NFreak" Morrow, one of the founding admins of CGCC.
+MemeusMachinus was forked from Gifkin, and reworked and maintained by Tyler "NFreak" Morrow.

 Gifkin was originally written by Adam "WaveParadigm" Gincel, who is a member of the Mod team on the Icons Discord Server.

-The original Zhubot that inspired Stickbot was written by Mui of the CGCC Discord server staff.